 Although it is sometimes said that “planning is useful, plans are not”.
 We feel that this reinforces the myth by underscoring that plans are always bad.
 In this post, we showed that plans are useful, as long as they respect the complexity and unpredictability of product development.
 A more accurate statement would be:

 “Planning is useful.
 Plans are helpful.
 Detailed plans are a waste of time.”

 - Planning needs to be a collaborative effort between everyone involved.

 - Whenever we talk of plans in Scrum, we talk about plans as “shared understanding”, not as “documents”.

 - Scrum Events are the minimal moments where planning takes place.

 - In the complex environment of product development, where change is continuous, detailed plans are a form of waste.

 In this article we offered an overview of the 10 Scrum myths we’ve busted so far.
 We’re definitely not done yet; our backlog contains about 10 more myths we’ll try to bust.
 And we’re open for suggestions, so if you have a myth you’d like us to bust (or not), let us know.
 However, because it might be difficult to keep track on all these different myths, we wanted to offer you this summary.
 Enjoy reading, meanwhile we’ll continue writing Scrum myth #11!

 Want to separate Scrum from the myths?
-Join our Professional Scrum Master or Scrum Master Advanced courses (in Dutch or English).
+Join our Professional Scrum Master or Professional Scrum Master II courses.
 We guarantee a unique, eye-opening experience that is 100% free of PowerPoint, highly interactive and serious-but-fun.
-Check out our public courses (Dutch) or contact us for in-house or English courses.
+Or check out the previous episodes here.